moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

 The convention for searching for a user is as follows:

 1. The user must be a direct member of the project.
-1. The username must match the pattern `<project-name>-ci_user`.
+2. The username must match the pattern `<project-id>-ci_user`.

-When a user is found matching this pattern, that user will be used as the security principal for generating the `CI_JOB_TOKEN`.
+When a user matching this pattern is found, that user will be used as the security principal for generating the `CI_JOB_TOKEN`.

-An example of how to implement this can be found in [this MR](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/162599).
+An example of how to implement this can be found in [this merge request](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/162599).
 Below is a snippet of code that summarizes the idea.

 ```ruby
 module Gitlab